-A sentinel node biopsy has become the standard of care for breast cancer staging and prognosis; it determines whether the cancer has spread into the lymphatic system or beyond the site of the primary tumor.
+A sentinel node biopsy has become the standard of care for breast cancer staging and prognosis; it determines whether the cancer has spread into the lymphatic system beyond the site of the primary tumor.
 With the use of methylene blue dye or a radioactive sulfur colloid, the lymph node closest to the tumor can be identified.
-If cancer is not detected in the sentinel nodes, it is unlikely to have metastasized.

-Learn more about evaluating lymph node involvement in breast cancer.
+Learn more about presentation and diagnosis of breast cancer.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Pavani Chalasani.
-Fast Five Quiz: Breast Cancer Presentation and Diagnosis - Medscape - Jun 07, 2022.
+Cite this: Pavani Chalasani, Stefania Morganti.
+Fast Five Quiz: Breast Cancer Presentation and Diagnosis - Medscape - Jan 11, 2023.